Resources for food bloggers just like you!

 - Tailwind – If you’re looking to get serious about growing your Pinterest following, Tailwind is your best friend.
 Not only does Tailwind allow you to schedule pins to your heart’s content, it also has powerful analytics that help you figure out what is working and what needs to be tweaked.

 - BoardBooster – This is another popular Pinterest scheduling tool that allows you to schedule pins and “loop” boards so that you don’t constantly have to be on the platform finding content to share.

 Food Photography Tools

-- Nikon D3300 – This is the first and only DSLR camera that I’ve ever purchased and is what I’m currently using for the blog.
-I’m still very new to photography and recommend this to any beginner interested in taking food photography more seriously.
+Nikon D3300 – This is the first DSLR camera that I ever purchased.
+If you’re still very new to photography (as in you’ve never owned a DSLR camera before), I highly recommend this.
 It’s an inexpensive option (compared to other DSLRs) and is great for beginners who have outgrown their iPhone camera.

-- Nikon 50mm f/1.8 – This is the first and only camera lens that I’ve ever purchased (besides the two lenses that came in my Nikon D3300 camera bundle) and is what I use to take 99.9% of the photos that you see on the blog today.
+Nikon 50mm f/1.8 – This is the first camera lens that I ever purchased (besides the two lenses that came in my Nikon D3300 camera bundle) and is what I use to take most of the overhead photos that you see on the blog today.
 Sometimes referred to as the “Nifty Fifty,” this is a great quality lens for the price and I would recommend it as a first lens for any food photographer on a budget.

-- Nikon 105mm f/2.8 – This is the lens that I’m saving up for next.
+Nikon 105mm f/2.8 – This is the lens that I use for the other 50%.
 It’s perfect for drool-worthy super close up shots of food that allow you to show all the wonderful textures that can make your photos stand out.

 This page contains affiliate links.
 If you make a purchase after clicking one of my links, I may receive a small commission.
 The price of the item stays the same and any money I make goes to supporting this blog.
 I only endorse products and services that I fully believe in.